 There’s plenty of options, and here are just a few ideas:

 Ice cream – the contrast between creamy and cold against hot/crusty/custardy is just a match made in heaven;

 Custard – rich and silky, I prefer using the pouring kind but the dolloping kind would be terrific too!

 Chocolate sauce, strawberry, salted caramel or other sweet sauces

 Fellow Bread and Butter Pudding fans!
 TELL ME – what is your favourite topping?
 Let’s round out the list!! – Nagi xx

-- 7 heaped cups white bread, preferably slightly stale, cut into 2.5 cm / 1" cubes (see Note 1 if for pre-sliced bread)
+- 8 heaped cups white bread, preferably slightly stale, cut into 2.5 cm / 1" cubes (see Note 1 if for pre-sliced bread)

 - 1 cup sultanas or raisins (or more!)